dwday/cough_transfer_learning/README.md

 ## An example transfer learning approach to cough audio data classification using transfer learning

 This example is the part of the below work.
-Please cite you find it useful:
+Please cite you if find it useful:

 [Akgun, D., et al. "A transfer learning-based deep learning approach for automated COVID-19diagnosis with audio data."
 Turkish Journal of Electrical Engineering and Computer Sciences 29.8 (2021): 2807-2823](https://journals.tubitak.gov.tr/elektrik/vol29/iss8/15/)